lostbean/docs-mcp/README.md

 This approach is ideal for distributing standardized search experiences for official documentation or codebases.
 See the "Creating Your Own Pre-built MCP Server" section below.

+Here is example on how Tyk team have build own documentation MCP server https://github.com/TykTechnologies/docs-mcp.

 ## Configuration

 Create a `docs-mcp.config.json` file in the root directory to define the **default** content source and MCP tool details used during the build and at runtime (unless overridden by CLI arguments or environment variables).